bigskysoftware/htmx/www/essays/when-to-use-hypermedia.md

 Two famous examples of web applications that would _not_ be amenable to a hypermedia approach are [Google Sheets](https://www.google.com/sheets/about/) and [Google Maps](https://maps.google.com).
-Google Sheets can have a large amount of state in and inter-dependencies between cells, making it untenable to issue a server request on every update.
-Google Maps, on the other hand, responds rapidly to mouse movements and can't afford a server round trip for every one.
+Google Sheets can have a large amount of state within and interdependencies between cells, making it untenable to issue a server request on every cell update.
+Google Maps, on the other hand, responds rapidly to mouse movements and simply  can't afford a server round trip for every one.
 Both of these apps require a much more sophisticated client-side setup than hypermedia can provide.

 Of course, the vast majority of web applications are nowhere near the scale and complexity of these examples.
 And almost